Preston-Harrison/scrapey/README.md

 ## Proxy-Server interractions
 ### Initial handshake
 1. The proxy connects via TCP with the server.
-2. The proxy sends a auth token in a single frame.
+2. The proxy sends an auth token in a single frame.
 3. The server responds acknowledging the auth token is valid.
 4. The connection remains open until the server is ready to send a request.